koadma/robotization-dilemma/README.md

 ## Windows, Visual Studio

+The "root folder" or `./` will be the folder containing the `.sln` file.

 Clone or download this repository.
-Clone or download [NGin](https://github.com/marci07iq/NGin) Place NGin in (or simlink) in the `/NGin` folder of the main directory
+Clone or download [NGin](https://github.com/marci07iq/NGin) Place NGin (or simlink) it to the `./../../NGin` folder, (such that the `NGin.h` file is at `./../../NGin/NGin.h`)

-In the `Debug/Release/...` output directories place the `.lib,.dll,.exp` files from `/robotization dilemma` and copy or simlink the entire `/robotization dilemma/html` folder.
+In the `./Debug, ./Release/` output directories place the `.lib,.dll,.exp` files from `./robotization dilemma` and copy or simlink the entire `./robotization dilemma/html` folder.
+Depending on the build parameters, you might need to rename `freeglutd.dll` to `freeglut.dll`

 Build with Visual Studio